ventr1c/ventr1c.github.io/_pages/about.md

 * [2023-01] One paper is accepted to WWW 2023.

 ## Honors and Awards
-* IST College 2025 Travel Award
+* IST College Travel Award of 2025.
 * WSDM SIGIR Student Travel Award of 2024.
 * NeurIPS Scholar Award of 2023.